 down the server:

 Step 3: Restart both servers with GTIDs enabled.
-To enable binary logging with global transaction identifiers, each server must be started with GTID mode, binary logging, slave update logging enabled, and with statements that are unsafe for GTID-based replication disabled.
-In addition, you should prevent unwanted or accidental updates from being performed on either server by starting both in read-only mode as well.
+To enable binary logging with global transaction identifiers, each server must be started with GTID mode, binary logging, replica update logging enabled, and with statements that are unsafe for GTID-based replication disabled.
+In addition, you should prevent unwanted or accidental updates from being performed on either server by starting both in read-only mode.
 This means that both servers must be started with (at least) the options shown in the following invocation of mysqld_safe:

-In addition, you should start the slave with the
+In addition, you should start the replica with the

 --skip-slave-start option along